AssadAnabosi/esp8266_dashboard/README.md

 # ESP8266 Wi-Fi Manager Dashboard

 This project provides a simple web interface for the ESP8266, designed as a boilerplate to help you quickly get started with your IoT projects.
+Allowing the user to connect it to the ESP and configure what network to connect to.

 ## Features